 Providers must record their higher fee income projected for the five year period.
-Providers should use the higher fee income calculated in table 5b of the fee information document.
+Providers must copy the higher fee income calculated in table 5b of the fee information document.

-12. These figures will be used to populate other cells in the plan; therefore providers must ensure that the figures are consistent with table 5b of the fee information document.
+14. These figures will be used to populate other cells in the plan; therefore providers must ensure that the figures are consistent with table 5b of the fee information document.